Mozilla-Ocho/claude-automation/README.md

 ## Items for CLAUDE.md

-In your project's CLAUDE.md file, either include [CLAUDE-AUTOMATION.md](./CLAUDE-AUTOMATION.md) with @CLAUDE-AUTOMATION.md or paste the contents directly into CLAUDE.md.
+In your project's CLAUDE.md file, either include [CLAUDE-AUTOMATION.md](./CLAUDE-AUTOMATION.md) with @CLAUDE-AUTOMATION.md or paste its contents directly into CLAUDE.md.